crab-crab/Learnz/projects/coord_hunt/README.txt

 # Current State:

-    Program returns the distance between two random cities from the "table_city_test.csv" Method to calculate distance: Haversine Formula
+    Method to calculate distance: Haversine Formula

 # Limitations/Blindspots:

-    Missing ASCII-to-float so all data input (user or file) done with Integers atm Input file size is hard-coded, use countchar on input file to get newline count -> use as size
+    Input file size is hard-coded, use countchar on input file to get newline count -> use as size

 # Next Steps: